aberba/nyinaa/README.md

 * Sanitizers - for sanitizing data, `stripTags()`, ...
 * Validators - for user data (e.g. form data) validation, `isEmail`, `isIp`, `isIpv4`, `isIpv6`, ...
 * Timers - time utility function, `setInterval()`, ...

+### Documentation
+See the [documentation](https://nyinaa.dpldocs.info/nyinaa.html) for the various functions and examples on how to use them.

 ### To-do
 Any generic validator form validation, etc. is welcomed